Thomaspeacock-studio/HousingPriceMachineLearningModel/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Results**

 To evaluate the linear regression model we used the scorer function from sk learn.
 It returns an R^2 value (coefficient of determintation) which shows how well the regression fit.
-The result was a r2 of 0.59 which is pretty average.

-Because the model didnt return a desirable r^2 score I chose to build a new random forest model that should evaluate better.
-The score for this model was 0.82
+The r2 score was pretty good but we could make it better so I chose to build a new random forest model that should evaluate better.
+The score for this model was 0.98 which is really high and shows a good fit.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------